mihirsavadi/mihirsavadi.github.io/_pages/notes.md

 There were three Internal Assessments, all of which were short commentaries on timely articles we had to find.
 I'm only just realizing (at the time of writing this) how Eurocentric the articles I chose were.

 [Geography Internal Assessment <br/> [*investigating the gradient and hydraulic radii relationships of a river*]](assets\notes\IBnotes\GeographyIAFinal.pdf) <br/>
 The Geography Internal Assessment (IA) was a large project based assessment with a final report-style deliverable.
 It was a requirement for all IB Geography students - I had taken it at the Standard Level.
-We had done a trip to Tioman, Malaysia to get ours done, it was quite fun.
+We had done a trip to Tioman, Malaysia to get ours done, which was quite fun.

 </div>